 Consider that most mortgages run for 30 years if you buy when your 30 years of age your home will be mortgage-free by the time you hit retirement age.
 That’s a very good position to be in.
 Now compare that to others who wait longer to purchase their home and who will still be paying a mortgage well after their 60’s.

 With affordability increasing, mortgage rates decreasing, and home values about to re-accelerate, it may be time to make a move.
 Let’s get together to determine if buying now makes sense for you.

 Leave A Comment

 Hey, feel free to ask your real estate questions here.
+Check out our Frequently Asked Questions page.
 I’m happy to answer them for you.